wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

 Other notes:

 * The 'Raw' button on the headbar can be removed by disabling copy source files into ``_sources`` path of the output folder.
 Use ``html_copy_source = False`` in ``conf.py`` to disable it.
+* The mechanism behind the default headbar links (or user-defined ``headbar_links`` ) is pretty unclear since Sphinx doesn't provide a simple way to read the doctree list.
+User needs to avoid using any of following substrings in document filenames:

+    * ``href=`` , or
+    * double semicolons ``;;``\ .

+  These strings are used for processing the output of ``toctree`` call of the Sphinx builder.
+Embedding them in filenames may cause building error or unexpected HTTML outputs.

 .. _theme-options: